 Blunder #1: Neglect the keel winch

 On most trailerable sailboats, only two bolts hold the winch to the deck.
-They’re relatively closely spaced and inline with the grain of the wooden bridge structure that is likely to fail first as in the following picture.
+They’re relatively closely spaced and inline with the grain of the wooden bridge structure that is likely to fail first.
 You can prevent that kind of failure by wrapping the winch cable properly as described below and by making sure to lower the keel onto your trailer with a bit of slack before taking it on the road.
 Under no circumstances should the weight of the keel get dropped suddenly or bounce on the cable.

 To maintain your winch:

-- Inspect it periodically for rust or corrosion and clean and refinish it as necessary (off the boat, not like in the picture above).
+- Inspect it periodically for rust or corrosion and clean and refinish it as necessary (off the boat).
 Also inspect the structure that the winch is mounted to and the mounting hardware.